Maraton Approves 2025-26 Budget: No Change in Property Taxes

 Key Issues Spotlighted at the Marathon City Council Candidate Forum

-During the October 1st Marathon City Council candidate forum, several hot-button topics made their way into the spotlight—especially those touching on the city budget and its charter.
+During the October 1st Marathon City Council candidate forum, several hot-button topics came to the forefront—especially those related to the city budget and its charter.

 Budget Conversations

-Candidates addressed how Marathon allocates funds, with plenty of discussion around priorities like infrastructure upgrades, funding public safety, and supporting local businesses.
+Candidates addressed how Marathon allocates funds, with extensive discussion of priorities such as infrastructure upgrades, public safety funding, and support for local businesses.
 Questions from the audience centered on transparency: How are tax dollars really being spent?
 Is there enough oversight, and are funds distributed fairly among city departments?

 City Charter Debates